Child and Youth Care Worker (Nights)

 Job Purpose

-Supported by Kibble’s Night Service Managers you will work across Kibble’s Residential and Community Based Services.
-You will have responsibility for the safety and well‑being of our young people throughout the night.
-This can be a vulnerable time for our young people and as such you will have the skills and abilities to be able to support our young people through times of crisis.
+Working with Kibble’s Night Service Managers, you will operate across our Residential and Community‑Based Services.
+You will be responsible for the safety and well‑being of our young people throughout the night and provide support during times of crisis.

 Main Duties

-- Ensuring that next of kin are aware of the location and telephone number of the establishment as well as contact names(s) and visiting times
+• Ensuring next of kin are aware of the location and contact details of the establishment

 Worker Profile

-- Respond positively and calmly to physical and verbal aggression
+• Respond calmly to physical and verbal aggression

-- HNC in Social Care, SVQ Level 3 in Care or equivalent or the ability to undertake the HNC and SVQ Level 3 Social Care.
+• HNC in Social Care, SVQ Level 3 in Care or equivalent; ability to undertake HNC and SVQ Level 3 Social Care

-- Experience of working within the social care sector is desirable.
+• Experience within the social‑care sector is desirable

-- Be willing to work in any service across the Kibble Group including the Safe Centre or Community Based Services.
+• Willingness to work across Kibble Group services, including Safe Centre or Community‑Based Services

 Safe Crisis Training (SCM)

-Successful candidates will require a level of fitness to be able to carry out SCM.
-Please see Additional Information section below.
+Successful candidates will need a level of fitness to carry out SCM.
+Please see the Additional Information section below.

 Additional Information

 All candidates will be contacted with their application outcome by email.
-Please check your emails regularly, including your junk/spam folder.
+Please check your email regularly, including your junk/spam folder.

 #J-18808-Ljbffr